KurshedKhan/HTML/README.md

 # HTML
-HTML stands for Hyper Text Markup Language
+HTML stands for Hyper Text Markup Language.<br>
 HTML is the standard markup language for creating Web pages HTML describes the structure of a Web page
 HTML consists of a series of elements